x-research-team/vm/docs/README.md

 ```

 ### Hash
-In magpie, the builtin hash will keep the order of keys when they are added to the hash, just like python's orderedDict.
+In vm, the builtin hash will keep the order of keys when they are added to the hash, just like python's orderedDict.

 You could use {} to initialize an empty hash: